 When voters cast their vote for president and vice president, they are actually casting a vote for the slate of electors who has pledged their support for that same candidate.
+In Hawaii, the names of the candidates for president and vice president are used on the general election ballot in place of the electors’ names.
+The votes cast for president and vice president determine which electors meet for Electoral College.
 The Electoral College is a body of electors who meet every presidential election to elect the next president and vice president of the United States.

 Selection of Electors

 Qualified political parties and parties or groups that complied with the presidential petition requirements of HRS §11-113 shall submit to the chief election officer its electors and alternates, after holding a state party or group convention pursuant to the constitution, bylaws, and rules of the party or group.

 Members of Congress and employees of the federal government are prohibited from serving as an elector in order to maintain the balance between the legislative and executive branches of the federal government.